hugoroy/astroid-wiki/Customizing-editor.md

 > _socketid_: `%3`

 It is important that the editor is run in the _forground_ since the process is watched by astroid.

+> The embedded editor does not work on Wayland, use the external editor there.

 ## External editor